 - Screen, extract data, and assess risk of bias

-- Conduct meta-analysis or narrative synthesis
+- Conduct meta-analysis explained or narrative synthesis

 Phase 2: Ongoing Surveillance (Unique to Living Reviews)